altocodenl/TODIS/readme.md

 If physical manufacturing, which deals with materials with far greater imperfections and cost than digital data, is able to achieve incredibly low rates of error (errors are usually measured per million parts), we should be able to do even better than that when building and implementing DIS.
 Using the methods of physical manufacturing to achieve the same results should be, in principle, at least worth a good try.

+## On testing as specification

+Picking up the thread of the last section, there's a concrete way to write tests as a specification:

+- Tests are done against each of the calls of the system.
+- Each test makes a call and expects a given response.
+Both the call and the response should be fully determined with an equality check, with clear exceptions that require more dynamism (random identifiers, time).
+- The validation done by the call to its incoming message should be specified in a linear order, and stopping at the first error (auto-activation).
+This order should be as meaningful as possible.
+- The tests for a given call should be written in a linear fashion, following the order in which the implementation places the validations.
+- While the possible tests will almost always be infinite, through careful design (and perhaps eventually an algorithmic process that can do it for us) we can test each of the families of cases, in a way where every part of a call is properly tested.
+This effectively reduces infinite possibilities to a finite (even small) number of tests that converge on a proof of correctness of a call - and by extension, of the system.

 ## On the "bounciness" of a system

 Informally, a "bouncy" system is one that feels light and easy to work with.
 Like a bouncy ball in a room without sharp borders, it's fun to play with.